 The Group operates an employee share and option plan.
-Share-based payments to employees are measured at the fair value of the instruments issued and amortised over the vesting periods.
+Share-based payments to employees are measured at the fair value of the instruments at grant date and amortised over the vesting periods.
 Share-based payments to non-employees are measured at the fair value of goods or services received or the fair value of the equity instruments issued, if it is determined the fair value of the goods or services cannot be reliably measured, and are recorded at the date the goods or services are received.
-The corresponding amount is recorded to the option reserve.
+The corresponding amounts are recognised in the option reserve and statement of profit and loss respectively.
 The fair value of options is determined using the Black-Scholes pricing model.
 The number of shares and options expected to vest is reviewed and adjusted at the end of each reporting period such that the amount recognised for services received as consideration for the equity instruments granted is based on the number of equity instruments that eventually vest.